Board and Sub Committees

 After a 10 year academic career, Dr Paul Fisher was a senior figure at the Bank of England for 26 years, retiring at the end of July 2016.
 He was a member of the Monetary Policy Committee, the interim Financial Policy Committee and the PRA Board.
 During the Great Financial Crisis he worked in the Markets Area of the Bank, from March 2009 as Executive Director responsible, amongst other things, for the Bank’s programme of asset purchases for quantitative easing.
 In June 2014 he was appointed Deputy Head of the Prudential Regulation Authority.
 Previously, from 2002, he ran the Bank’s Foreign Exchange Division where he had a constructive relationship with the LBMA and developed a working knowledge of the bullion market.

 Since leaving the Bank he has been working on Climate Change and Sustainability in the financial sector, including afor the EC.
 He has also been writing on matters of financial stability, policy co-ordination and governance, competition policy, supervision and regulation.

-Among a range of outside positions he currently chairs the board of trustees at the London Institute of Banking and Finance and he is a visiting professor in economics and finance at Richmond University, the American International University in London.
+Among a range of outside positions he is a Non-Executive Director at the UK Debt Management Office; Senior Associate at the Cambridge Institute for Sustainability Leadership; Senior Research Fellow at the DAFM centre, King’s College Business School; and he is a Visiting Professor in Economics and Finance at Richmond University, the American International University in London.

 - Ruth Crowell, Chief Executive